awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 ## Example 3: Tiering Down Storage Class over an Object's Lifetime<a name="lifecycle-config-conceptual-ex3"></a>

-In this example, you leverage lifecycle configuration to tier down the storage class of objects over their lifetime\.
+In this example, you use lifecycle configuration to tier down the storage class of objects over their lifetime\.
 Tiering down can help reduce storage costs\.
-For more information about pricing, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.
+For more information about pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

-The following lifecycle configuration specifies a rule that applies to objects with key name prefix `logs/`\.
+The following S3 Lifecycle configuration specifies a rule that applies to objects with key name prefix `logs/`\.
 The rule specifies the following actions:
 + Two transition actions:
-  + Transition objects to the STANDARD\_IA storage class 30 days after creation\.
+  + Transition objects to the S3 Standard\-IA storage class 30 days after creation\.
   + Transition objects to the S3 Glacier storage class 90 days after creation\.
 + One expiration action that directs Amazon S3 to delete objects a year after creation\.